 4. Shallow Breathing

-When done in between deep breathing practice, shallow breathing helps by giving a good boost to your lungs.
+When this is done in between deep breathing practice, shallow breathing helps in giving a good boost to your lungs.
 Do this for a minute while you get ready for more deep breathing.

 Breathing Techniques for Labour